Templ Patterns

 }

-// Shared layout component
+// Shared layout — a plain component with children

 templ layout() {